apache/flink/docs/dev/stream/state/checkpointing.md

   - *prefer checkpoint for recovery*: This determines if a job will fallback to latest checkpoint even when there are more recent savepoints available to potentially reduce recovery time.

+  - *unaligned checkpoints*: You can enable [unaligned checkpoints]({% link ops/state/checkpoints.md %}#unaligned-checkpoints) to greatly reduce checkpointing times under backpressure.
+Only works for exactly-once checkpoints and with number of concurrent checkpoints of 1.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}